 Unlock the full potential of your feedback

 The same situation can be perceived very differently by different people.
-With feedback, we get to know other perspectives and thus arrive at a differentiated picture of the situation.
-Feedback is not about being right, but about learning something about yourself and others.
+With feedback, we get to know others' perspectives and thus arrive at a differentiated picture of the situation.
+Feedback isn't about being right, but about learning something about yourself and others.

-We have put together a great poster with the most important tips & tricks that you can use for the next feedback session in your team.
+We've put together a great poster with the most important tips & tricks that you can use for the next feedback session with your team.

 Use specific, observable examples

-Describe concrete experiences and what they have triggered in you.
+Describe concrete experiences and what they've triggered in you.